kleinerman/dobie/README.md

 Features
 ========

-Detailed Reports
+Detailed reports
 ----------------

 The dashboard has a friendly user interface to query any kind of event captured by the controllers.
-Smart filters can help you to search events by date, time slot, organization, person, zone, door and even side.
+Smart filters can help you to search events by date, time slot, organization, person, zone, door and even direction.

 ![IMAGE ALT TEXT](docs/images_readme/filters_screen.png)